Master Key (TV program): Episodes 4–9

 The format is slightly changed on episode 8.
-Out of the 12 players, two contestants will be randomly assigned with the ability to cast extra votes at the final voting, one being able to cast two votes and another being able to cast three votes.
+Out of the 12 players, two will be randomly assigned with the ability to cast extra votes at the final voting, one being able to cast two votes and another being able to cast three votes.
 The Devil Master Key owner will also gain an additional vote each time his/her team win an Investigation Mission game.
 The benefit for the Watchers' voting winner has also changed to a phone call with the Key Man, where the benefit winner can ask two questions and the Key Man will only answer yes or no.

-A further change is implemented on episode 9 of which the number of Devil Master Key owners is increased to two and there is only a player randomly assigned with the ability to cast 3 votes.
+A further change is implemented on episode 9, in which the number of Devil Master Key owners is increased to two and there is only a player randomly assigned with the ability to cast 3 votes.
 The benefit for the Watchers' voting winner changes to selecting a player and confirm whether that player is a Master Key owner or not, and is only known to the voting winner.
 At the end of the final voting, if one of the two Devil Master Key owners is the most voted player, the prize will be won by both Devil Master Key owners.
 The amount of the gold keys won is the base prize number of gold keys multiplied by the number of votes received by him/her, then is divided equally among both Devil Master Key owners.

 Episode 10

 The format underwent a major change.
-There are only 7 contestants and one Master Key.
-In the beginning, the contestants have to work together as a team to find Master Cars.
+There are only 7 players and one Master Key.
+In the beginning, the players have to work together as a team to find Master Cars.
 Each Master Car has one mission and if the contestants manage to complete it, they'll get a key and check whether it can open the box or not.
 If they find both keys to open the box, they get 6 keys and only one of them is the Master Key and one player doesn't get a key.
-The players have to find boxes and try to open them with their own key and if they can open 2 or more boxes then their key is the Master Key and they can open the Master Box which has one golden key as a prize.
+The players have to find boxes and try to open them with their own key and if they can open 2 or more boxes, then their key is the Master Key and they can open the Master Box which has one golden key as a prize.
 The winner can be the owner of the Master Key or another player who steals the key.

 Episode 11

-At the beginning of the episode and after one mission, the 7 contestants have to choose one of the two choices, which are different.
+At the beginning of the episode and after one mission, the 7 players have to choose one of the two choices, which are different.
 If they win the mission they get either one or two keys.
-If every contestant has one key, everyone has to open a box and choose between the two choices individually.
+If every player has one key, everyone has to open a box and choose between the two choices individually.
 If all members choose '7' everyone gets a golden key but if they choose '1' only one of them can win and the Master Key belongs to the players that chose '7'.